jpulse-net/jpulse-framework/docs/installation.md

 echo "//npm.pkg.github.com/:_authToken=${GITHUB_TOKEN}" >> ~/.npmrc
 ```

-> **Note**: Once the repository becomes public, authentication will not be required and installation will be simplified to: `sudo npm install -g @peterthoeny/jpulse-framework`
+> **Note**: Once the repository becomes public, authentication will not be required and you can omit this step 1.

 ### 2. Create New Site and Configure Site
 ```bash